Jifc1024/SSEL/README.md

 # SSEL
-Source code for paper "Spectral-Spatial Evidential Learning Network for Open-Set Hyperspectral Image Classification".
-The complete code will be published after the article is accepted.
+Source codes for “Spectral-Spatial Evidential Learning Network for Open-Set Hyperspectral Image Classification” will be released upon publication.